vincemann/spring-rapid/README.md

 * Automatic resolving of ids in dtos referencing other entities and vice versa
 * Testsupport for service and controller layer (automocking of all service beans in controller tests)

-# Examples
+# Example
-### This is the setup required to run a fully functional controller exposing crud enpoints for one entity:
+**This is the setup required to run a fully functional controller exposing crud enpoints for one entity:**
-## What a typical fully functional crud controller looks like:
+## Controller

 ```java
 @Controller